cybozu-go/neco/docs/dctest.md

 dctest runs `neco config set quay-username` and `neco config set quay-password` automatically when `secrets` file exists.
 To upload private container images for sabakan, put quay.io password in `dctest/secrets`.

-## `neco-updater-token` file
+## `github-token` file

-`neco-updater` watches GitHub release without authentication by default.
-It would receive rate limits of the GitHub API. dctest runs `neco config set github-token` automatically when `neco-updater-token` file exists.
+`neco-updater` watches GitHub release without authentication by default. `neco-worker` also watches it to download debian packages.
+It would receive rate limits of the GitHub API. dctest runs `neco config set github-token` automatically when `github-token` file exists.